 You may want to insure your mobile phone if:

 You are likely to damage or lose your phone: If you are accident prone, or have broken or lost phones in the past, consider getting cover to protect you from having to pay for a replacement.

 You are on a monthly contract: Some pay monthly mobile phone contracts tie you in for 24 months or longer, and you will still have to make the payments if your phone is lost or damaged.

 You need a fast replacement service: If you rely on your phone and would need it replaced quickly, network providers' insurance might be the best option.
 However, it usually costs more with no discounts for older models.

-You could not afford the cost of replacing your phone: If you have an expensive smartphone it could cost as much as £800 to replace, so think about taking out mobile phone insurance.
+You could not afford the cost of replacing your phone: If you have an expensive smartphone it could cost hundreds of pounds to replace, so think about taking out mobile phone insurance.

 If you decide to take out mobile phone insurance, you should check the conditions of your policy to make sure you get the cover you need.
 Check for exclusions, and look for policies with a low excess.

 Check to see if you already have cover in place before you buy separate mobile phone insurance.

 Packaged bank accounts and home insurance policies typically include cover for mobile phones, plus your phone may still be under warranty.

 Most current accounts where you pay a monthly fee include mobile phone insurance, and you may be able to cover two phones for no extra cost if you have a joint account.